-At Nadeen School, we believe that all pupils have a right to learn in a supportive, caring and safe environment without the fear of being bullied.
+At Nadeen School, we believe that all learners have a right to learn in a supportive, caring and safe environment without the fear of being bullied.
 Therefore, Nadeen School is committed to providing a caring, friendly, safe and secure environment for all our children so they can learn in a relaxed and secure atmosphere, without anxiety.
 It is made clear that bullying is a form of anti-social behaviour and bullying in any form is unacceptable at Nadeen School.
+We always aim to support victims and those who are accused of bullying because every learner has a story that may lead them towards hurtful behaviour.

-We do all we can to prevent bullying by developing a school ethos in which bullying is regarded as unacceptable and good behaviour is promoted.
+We do all we can to prevent bullying by developing a school ethos in which bullying is regarded as unacceptable and positive behaviour is promoted.
 Due to the school's positive ethos, cases of bullying are extremely rare.
-However, in order to nurture our students, we equally take cases of hurtful behaviour seriously even though there may be no bullying intent.
-For this reason, we have an intensive anti-bullying policy in place which also applies to cases of hurtful behaviour.
+However, in order to nurture our learners, we equally take cases of hurtful behaviour seriously even though there may be no bullying intent.
+For this reason, we have an anti-bullying policy and a clear Behaviour for Learning Policy that is guided by neuroscience.